 It's important to make sure that your passport will be current for the length of your trip abroad.
 Some countries require your passport to be valid six months after departure.

 You may need to obtain a visa to travel to the country of your choice.
 Embassies usually charge a fee for providing visas and some can take weeks to process visa applications.
 You may need to telephone, write and visit to follow this up.
-UK citizens do not need visas to visit other EU countries.

-If you state in your visa application that you want to 'work' in a healthcare setting for your elective, embassy staff and immigration officials will assume that you are looking for paid employment within the country.
-It is much more accurate to state that you want to spend time in a healthcare setting within the host country as part of your course of education in the UK.
+If you state in your visa application that you want to 'work' in a health care setting for your elective, embassy staff and immigration officials will assume that you are looking for paid employment within the country.
+It is much more accurate to state that you want to spend time in a health care setting within the host country as part of your course of education in the UK.
 Misunderstandings can have serious consequences - in many countries immigration officials have the right to refuse you entry to the country if they believe that you plan to work illegally.
 They can also fine the airline that brought you there.

-Back to contentsThe country you hope to visit may have very different healthcare facilities and health risks compared to the UK so you need to prepare yourself in advance.
+The country you hope to visit may have very different healthcare facilities and health risks compared to the UK so you need to prepare yourself in advance.
 The following information will be useful:

-Back to contentsHosts who welcome you to their countries and workplaces are usually doing this to help you; it's not normally part of their job description.
+Hosts who welcome you to their countries and workplaces are usually doing this to help you; it's not normally part of their job description.
 You can repay this kindness by being friendly, flexible and punctual, and respect the culture of the country and the customs of the host.
 You are an ambassador for UK nursing and they will remember what you have said and done for a long time.

 Consider taking small gifts to give to the people who help you during your placement.
 This could include postcards or brochures about the area of the UK where you are a student, literature about your university and lightweight gifts such as key rings, bookmarks, tea towels, paper, writing pens and pencils.